 It saddens me deeply to see the world turned upside down by the scare of a virus.
 Man has been working with natural remedies and viruses for thousands of years.
 Now if we are talking the Big C, or some other disease- this is much harder to take care of naturally and requires many lifestyle changes.
 For the world to grind to a halt over an acute health issue is only because of lack of knowledge.
 The bible says "My people are destroyed because of lack of knowledge."
 Hosea 4:6

-So while people have been swept away with the world, and the senses, we have forgotten who we are, where we come from and the power we all hold as divine souls.
+While people have been swept away with the world, and the senses, we have forgotten who we are, where we come from and the power we all hold as divine souls.
 We are created in God's image.
 We are more than worthy.
 He has given us all the things He gave Jesus, and more.
-The power from on High.
+He gave us the power from on High, through his Spirit, as we are spiritual beings.
 The world would have us forget.
 The world would have us be slaves to men.